 Will Your Premiums Ever Decrease?

-Although younger teen boys are likely to object to driving the old man’s car, this saves a bundle on car insurance.
-A teen boy (of legal age) can drive a car under his own policy name, but must expect to pay a much higher monthly premium.
-A teen driver might also consider making his first car a sensible older model vehicle.
+Although teenage boys are likely to object to driving the old man’s car, this saves a bundle on car insurance.
+A teen boy (of legal age) can drive a car under his own policy name but must expect to pay a much higher monthly premium.

 What’s that young man?
-You would rather be caught dead than driving around in an old Toyota Corolla?
+You would die if caught driving around in an old Toyota Corolla?
 Your style is probably a BMW sports car, right?
-Flashy sports cars and testosterone pumped teen boys make insurance companies edgy.
 Earn the right with a great driving record first.

 The good news is that since a child has a good clean driving record, the rates are likely to decrease when it is time to renew his insurance policy.